M-SanchZ/enabling-and-Unlocking-Accounts-/README.md

 3. **Unlock the Account**:
    - Log into **DC-1** as `jane_admin`
    - In **Active Directory Users and Computers**, right-click on the locked-out user account and select **Unlock Account**.
+   - If you can not locate the account user's name, right-click on

 5. **Reset the password**: